talk2viren/umermansoor.github.io/_posts/2017-08-19-yagni-cargo-cult-and-overengineering-the-planes-wont-land-just-because-you-built-a-runway-in-your-backyard.md

 To avoid falling in the cargo-cult trap, I have learned to do the following:

 - Focus on the problem first, not the solution.
 Don't pick any tool until you have fully understood what you are trying to achieve or solve.
 Don't give up solving the actual problem and make it all about learning and using the shinny new tech.
 - Keep it simple.
-It's an over-used term, but software developers just don't get it.
+It's an over-used term, but software developers *still* just don't get it.
 Keep.
 It.
 Simple.
 - If you are leaning towards something that Twitter or Google uses, do your homework and understand the real reasons why they picked that technology.
 - When thinking of growth, understand that the chances of your startup growing to be the size of Facebook are slim to none.
 Even if your odds are huge, is it really worth all this effort to set-up a 'world-class foundation' now vs doing it later?
 - Weigh operational burden and complexity.
 Do you really need multi-region replication for fault-tolerance in return of making your DevOps life 2x more difficult?
 - Be selfish.
 Do you want to be woken up in the middle of night because something, somewhere stopped working?
-There is nothing wrong with learning the new JavaScript framework.
+There is nothing wrong with learning the new JavaScript framework from last week.
 Create a new project and publish it on GitHub.
 Don't build production systems just because you like it.
 - Think about people who'd have to live with your mess.
-Think about your legacy.
+Think about your **legacy**.
 Do people remember you as the guy who built rock-solid systems or someone who left a crazy mess behind?
-- Share your ideas with experts and veterans and let them criticize.
+- Share your ideas with experts and veterans and let them **criticize**.
 Identify people in other teams who you respect and who'd disagree freely.
 - Don't jump to conclusions on the results of quick experiments. *HelloWorld* prototypes of anything is easy.
 Real-life is very different from *HelloWorld*.

 ---